bharathirajatut/ionic4/push-notification-android-example/README.md

 ## Data Captured Using this APK

-Information will be captured when press send notification button only.
-It won't capture any information when you open this App.
-The below information will be capture when you press send notification button.
+Information will be captured only, when your press the send notification button.
+It won't capture any information, when you open this App.
+The below information will be capture when you press the send notification button.

 1. IP
 2. Device Basic Information
 3. Custom title and message you send
 4. Your push notification token

 We won't use any of these information for any marketing purpose.
-We capturing these information only to know the usage of the APK.
+We capturing these information, only to know the usage of the APK.

 ## Features of this APK

-1. You can send your custom title and message to this notification
+1. You can send your custom title and message to your device using this notification apk
 2. You can test the working of push notification on your device

 ## Must Do
-1. You must change the title and message each time before pressing send message, or else it wont send the notification
+1. You must change the title and message each time before pressing send message, or else it wont send the notification.
 2. Image of this notification is fixed.
 You can not change it.
 You can change only title and message of push notification

 ## PHP Notification Code